 |+ 1 uppercase letter||half an hour||1 month||5 years|

 |+ 1 special symbol||one day||50 years||63 thousand years|

 It becomes obvious that the longer the password is, the more combinations there are to check and the more time this process takes.
-Thus, it makes sense to create long passwords.
-However, we highly recommend you not to neglect password strength and still use different types of characters.
+Thus, it makes sense to create long combinations.
+However, we highly recommend you not neglect password strength and still use different types of characters.

 It is also worth mentioning Moore's law.
 It states that the CPU and GPU double in speed and capability about every two years.
 Thus, the time to crack a password is also halved.
 It means that it would take 12 decades today, it would take 6 decades in 18 months, 3 decades in 36 months, and so on.

 |Password123||41 years||1 year 3 month 10 days||20 days|

 |Password123/||63 millennia||1 millennium 970 years||61 years 6 month 20 days|